No products in the cart.

 Check out the “What You Will Learn” tab for a list of topics.

 This program was recorded live on April 20 & 22, 2021.
-The recorded package, available in audio or video format and including seminar materials, is available.
+The recorded packages are now available in audio or video format and includes seminar materials.*

 Have you ever thought about improving your public speaking skills?
 Now is the time!
 Get Faith Pincus’ book Being Heard: Presentation Skills for Attorneys, from the ABA now (ABA members receive 10%-20% off).
 Or – you can order a signed paperback from us at a discount here (free shipping).
 It is also available on Amazon in Kindle and paperback versions.